 Adaptive immunity usually improves upon repeated exposure to a given infection and involves:

-Acquired immunity includes humoral immunity and cell-mediated immunity and will be the topic of Unit 3.
+Acquired immunity includes humoral immunity and cell-mediated immunity.

 The downside to the specificity of adaptive immunity is that only a few B-cells and T-cells in the body recognize any one epitopE.
 These few cells then must rapidly proliferate in order to produce enough cells to mount an effective immune response against that particular epitope, and that typically takes several days.
 During this time the pathogen could be causing considerable harm, and that is why innate immunity is also essential.